Grant and Award Opportunities

 websites and through our extensive networks.
 Contest partners: Earth Day Network, Edible

 This annual $10,000 award will be given to one female and one male public high school senior.
 The winners will have demonstrated evidence of their academic and extracurricular commitment to environmental stewardship within the urban context through their development and execution of sustainability-themed projects (for example, recycling, energy monitoring, parks stewardship, greening).
 These projects will also have promoted the spirit of civic engagement in fellow students and the community at large.
 The award is intended to be put to use by the student for their first year of college.

-Applications may be submitted through milliontreesnyc.org from today through January 4, 2013.
+Applications for 2015 may be submitted through milliontreesnyc.org from fall of 2014 onward.
 Eligible applications will be reviewed by a panel representing the Rockefeller Foundation, the Midler Family Trust, NYRP, and NYC Parks.
-Awardees will be notified in February 2013.
-The award will be administered by the Municipal Art Society and given at their annual meeting in late February 2013.
+Awardees will be notified in Winter, 2015.
+The award will be administered by the Municipal Art Society and given at their annual meeting in late February.
 Click to LEARN MORE

 General Grant and Award Information

 Find ongoing and current opportunities available to students of all ages at Planet Connect!

 Throughout the year, the NEA Foundation awards close to 200 grants to support educators' efforts to close the achievement gaps, develop creative learning opportunities for students, and enhance their own professional development.
 There are two primary grant categories open to public education professionals: Student Achievement Grants and Learning & Leadership Grants.
 Applications for both can be completed online.

 Keep an eye out for the upcoming 2014 challenge, dates soon to be announced

 Also register by September 20th for the NYC DoE Energy Challenge, October 2-30 and Green Cup Recycle Challenge.
 Registration for 2014 is upcoming.
 For more information and to register for either competition, please see the Green Cup Challenge Website: